 KDP strategically engages with multiple partners in our value chain in several countries around the world including upstream suppliers, primarily in coffee farming.
 Our engagement strategy focuses on improving farming techniques, addressing local water issues, planning for changes in climate and strengthening farmer organizations.
 A large majority of spend is directly on, or in service of, climate readiness.
 KDP currently collaborates with international organizations to work with upstream coffee suppliers and growers to raise awareness and prepare them for future weather-related effects anticipated by climate change.
-To date, we have engaged more than 783,000 people in our coffee supply chain to improve their lives through projects that we fund.
+Since 2014, we have engaged more than 1,000,000 people in our coffee supply chain to improve their lives through projects that we fund.
 For example, we have an enduring 20-year partnership with Root Capital, a non-profit agricultural lender.
 Root Capital provides smallholder enterprises with access to resources and expertise (including climate advisory services) to develop independence, sustainability and competitiveness.
-Since 2017, we invested \$2 million in Root Capital through the Partnership for Sustainable Coffee, co-funded by the United States Agency for International Development (USAID).
-Through this program, Root Capital has reached 141 coffee enterprises, fueling business growth and strengthening the livelihoods of more than 300,000 smallholder farmers in Colombia, Honduras, Peru, Rwanda, Uganda, and Indonesia.
+We invested \$2 million in Root Capital through the Partnership for Sustainable Coffee, co-funded by the United States Agency for International Development (USAID).
+Through this program, Root Capital has reached 183 coffee enterprises, fueling business growth and strengthening the livelihoods of more than 330,000 smallholder farmers in Colombia, Honduras, Peru, Rwanda, Uganda, and Indonesia.

 Another example of KDP's climate-related engagement strategy with partners in our value chain is with World Coffee Research (WCR), an industry-backed R&D organization focused on growing, protecting and enhancing coffee as a global crop.
-During 2019, WCR launched two free best practice guides for nurseries and seed producers worldwide, completed the first production harvest of experimental F1 hybrids in Central America, completed a breakthrough new genome assembly of Coffee Leaf Rust, and expanded their global network of farmer field trials dedicated to improving farmer profitability.
+During 2020, WCR continued its work evaluating new coffee tree variety candidates, expanding access to healthy and genetically pure trees across Latin America, supporting 16 national-level programs to advance their operations, and testing variety performance through their global network of 262 on-farm research trials.
 Keurig Green Mountain was a founding member and now, as KDP, we are one of the organization's largest donors, having invested more than \$3.3 million since 2012.
 KDP not only invests in WCR's work, but also contributes to its strategic direction by serving on the Board of Directors.
-We have also worked to connect our suppliers to WCR's resources, and in 2019 continued to cofund 30 on-farm technology trials with KDP suppliers.
+We have also worked to connect our suppliers to WCR's resources, and in 2020 continued to co-fund 30 on-farm technology trials with KDP suppliers.

-In addition, KDP has invested more than \$5.6 million in Blue Harvest over the last six years to promote sustainable farming practices and increase access to clean water for coffee farmers and communities in Central America.
-This program has trained more than 3,000 farmers to apply water- and climate-smart practices on their coffee farms, protected more than 40.000 hectares of critical watersheds, and improved drinking water for more than 150.000 people.
+In addition, KDP has invested more than \$5.7 million in Blue Harvest over the last six years to promote sustainable farming practices and increase access to clean water for coffee farmers and communities in Central America.
+This program has trained more than 4,500 farmers to apply water- and climate-smart practices on their coffee farms, protected more than 73,000 hectares of critical watersheds, and improved drinking water for more than 145,000 people.